hintinteractive/hintapi/README.md

 ## API Specifications
 As a frontend developer, you will be interested in this section.
 To start using these endpoints you need to have a valid `facebook_access_token` (or we call it `hint_authorization_grant`).
 You can get this access token by logging in the user through the facebook SDK of your client.
 However, if your facebook app is not registered with Hint, this `access_token` will be rejected.

-Except for `POST /login/facebook` API, all the other API endpoints require a hint_access_token/hint_auth_token to be embedded in the header, i.e., this actually means that the user is logged into the system.
+Except for `POST /api/login/facebook` API, all the other API endpoints require a hint_access_token/hint_auth_token to be embedded in the header, i.e., this actually means that the user is logged into the system.
 The `POST /login/facebook` API will give you the hint_access_token/hint_auth_token.

 To logoff, simply remove the hint_auth_token from the application cache and also trigger a facebook SDK logoff function.
 If you are using an Azure SDK then call the logoff function along with the facebook logoff function.

 The following API endpoints are available to the public:

+### Error Response:

+1. Desc: any type of system error

+2. Response:
+		{
+			code : 500, /*Standard HTTP error code*/ error : "Internal Server Error", /*Standard HTTP error code details*/ error_obj : { /*optional*/
+					internal_error_code : 'H001', /*defined by enum_internal_error_codes*/
+					message : 'Your facebook app is not registered with us.' /*the useful error msg*/ }
+		}

-### API `POST /login/facebook`
+### API `POST /api/login/facebook`
 1. Desc: login the user to our system

 1. Trigger: